ohasanliUW/SFND_2D_Feature_Matching/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+## REPORT
+* Data Buffer:
+  * MP.1 Data Buffer Optimization:
+        vector<template T> STL container allows to remove elements from vector specified with an iterator.
+Hence, if size of vector is greater than 1, then we should remove the first element and push_back the new element.

+* Keypoints:
+  * MP.2 Keypoint Detection:
+        OpenCV has majority of the detectors/descriptors implemented.
+Every detector implements "FeatureDetector" interface in their own namespaces.
+To create a detector, create() function needs to be called which return a shared pointer to "cv::FeatureDetector" (the object gets destructed once it gets out of scope - RAII).
+The namespace is chosen based on the string parameter that specifies detector type.
+        For "Harris" detector, I have used the implementation from Lesson 4 quiz.
+Hence, it has its own execution path; detKeypointsModern() will call detKeypointsHarris() if type "HARRIS" is specified.
+As soon as detKeypointsHarris() returns, detKeypointsModern() will return as well.

+  * MP.3 Keypoint Removal
+        The preceding vehicle is expected to be within rectangle of (535, 180, 180, 150).
+The class cv::Rect has a member function "bool contains(cv::Point)".
+For every keypoint we have detected, we have to check whether rectangle contains that point.
+If yes, we add the point to a new list.
+Creating a new list and pushing inliers is much cheaper than just removing element from list (easy to read, maintain, and might be faster if erase() is not O(1))

+* Descriptors:
+  * MP.4 Keypoint Descriptors:
+        Similar to detectors, we can use create() function to create a descriptor.
+Based on the specified type via a string parameter, we can call create() from appropriate namespace.